Episode 1

 walk dictionary target queue visited = ??

-dictionary was all valid English words (to pick the next potential valid word in a path) and visited is a list of words that have already been added to some path so that duplicates and already-visited paths are excluded.
+dictionarywas all valid English words (to pick the next potential valid word in a path) andvisitedis a list of words that have already been added to some path so that duplicates and already-visited paths are excluded.- Actually, in the first iteration, I missed the

-visited one and ended up with infinite recursion (but tail-call optimized, and perhaps that's why it just hung instead of blowing the JS heap).
-Claude-ing the issue surfaced the problem and then things were fine.
+visitedone and ended up with infinite recursion (but tail-call optimized, and perhaps that's why it just hung instead of blowing the JS heap).
+Claude-ing the issue surfaced the problem and then things were fine. - In writing the

-walk function, I had to also write another function to get "potential next words".
+walkfunction, I had to also write another function to get "potential next words".
 Example: given "ball", what are all the possible next words?
 This one was interesting because I could tap into the list comprehension mechanics of Purescript/Haskell:

 getAllPossibilities :: Set String -> String -> Array String